nbommakanti/nbplots/README.md

 # NB Plots

-A collection of miscellaneous helper functions for my plots.
+This is a collection of miscellaneous helper functions for my plots.

+The code in this repository was used to create the plots for my 2018 AAO presentation.

+Navigate to the `R` folder to see the code.

 ## Generating a 24-2 plot